solderlocks/scadder/PHILOSOPHY.md

 ### 4. Decentralized Metadata (The Scadder Docblock)
 While centralized registries (like NPM) are standard in software, they create bottlenecks in decentralized hardware communities.
 Scadder introduces the **Docblock Frontmatter** standard.
 * By adding a simple JSDoc-style comment block (`@name`, `@author`, `@requires`) to the top of a `.scad` file, creators turn their raw code into its own package manifest.
-* The Scadder Ib VieIr parses this raw AST before applying any URL state patches, locking the UI to the original author's metadata.
+* The Scadder Web Viewer parses this raw AST before applying any URL state patches, locking the UI to the original author's metadata.
 This secures the chain of trust against URL-spoofing while allowing complete decentralization.